 Thousands of Tuareg refugees have escaped into neighbouring countries fearing for their lives.

-After stopping in Timbuktu, Hollande visited the capital, Bamako, where he held formal talks with his Malian counterpart Dioncounda Traore on the eventual hand-over of the French operation to a UN-backed African force.
+After stopping in Timbuktu, French President Francois Hollande visited Mali’s capital, Bamako, where he held formal talks with his Malian counterpart Dioncounda Traore on the eventual hand-over of the French operation to a UN-backed African force.

 Hollande, accompanied by his ministers for defence, foreign affairs and development, was on a one-day trip to the Sahel nation to support French troops who in three weeks have ousted fighters allied with al-Qaeda from Mali’s main northern towns.

-The French president said that his country’s operation, which has 3,500 soldiers on Malian soil backed by warplanes, helicopters and armoured vehicles, aims to make way eventually for a UN-backed African force of around 8,000 troops, which is still being deployed.
+The French president said that his country’s operation, which has 3,500 soldiers on Malian soil backed by warplanes, helicopters and armoured vehicles, aims to make way eventually for a UN-backed African force, which is still being deployed.

-Hollande’s visit to Mali comes as the French-led military intervention in the country to recapture towns from rebels was swiftly coming to a close.
+Hollande’s visit to Mali comes as the French-led military intervention in the country to recapture towns from al-Qaeda-linked rebel groups was swiftly coming to a close.

 “But the final stage of that mission, as outlined by Hollande, to restore the whole of the country as a unified nation under central government control, is still some way off.”

-Malian troops have come under criticism for alleged summary executions and other rights abuses against light-skinned citizens seen locally as supporters of the rebels.
+Malian and French troops have come under criticism for alleged summary executions and other rights abuses against light-skinned citizens seen locally as supporters of the al-Qaeda-linked rebels.